 During Easter it´s impossible to ignore the fervor with which the different groups prepare for this week every year.
 Many train and prepare for the processions for months.
 Straight after Christmas has g, the ´cofradias´ start to prepare the groups and decide who will be in which place.

-Easter Holidays in Granada are Thurs 9th and Friday 10th.
+Easter Holidays in Granada are Thurs 6th + Friday 7th April 2023.

 You may have already seen an Easter traditions in Spain and not known about the way that its is organised who what role each participant plays in the procession.
 This guide may help in time for this years Semana Santa.